Edge of Eternity (video game): Reception

 The game received "mixed or average reviews" according to Metacritic.
 RPGamer said the game "comes from a place of love", but Midgar Studio was too ambitious, resulting in many features that do not live up their initial promise.
 Although they praised the game's "stunning backdrops", they said there is little to do in the areas, and they found the combat to be repetitive and sometimes unbalanced.
 The story also showed promise to them, but they found the siblings unlikable and their quest to be "an uninspired journey".
-Describing it as "a love letter to classic Final Fantasy and Xenoblade games", Hardcore Gamer rated it 3.5/5 stars and said that is a "a good but not great JRPG" that "comes close to reaching its ambitious goals".
+Describing it as "a love letter to classic Final Fantasy and Xenoblade games", Hardcore Gamer said that is a "a good but not great JRPG" that "comes close to reaching its ambitious goals".
+Push Square said the game has interesting characters, beautiful art, and fun tactical battles, but game is too large and ambitious to fulfill the promise of these elements.
+The reviewer felt that this leaves the world feeling empty and that the battles can seem repetitive.
+RPGFan praised the game's "wonderfully clever and tactically-minded" combat, which the reviewer found to be the game's highlight.
+Finding the story to be poorly paced, the reviewer concluded, "Edge of Eternity is a decent yet rough-around-the-edges JRPG-styled game that hints at potential greatness in its later stages."